 Figure 27 shows the key vehicular access points.
-Access to much of Site 7a is to be provided from the A131 roundabout that serves Moulsham Hall Lane.
-The access will serve all development parcels, except the northernmost self-build parcel, which will be served separately by a private access from Moulsham Hall Lane with a modest design to reflect its rural setting.
-A pedestrian and cycle route will connect this self-build parcel to other parcels in Site 7a.
+Access to much of Site 7a is to be provided from the Al31 roundabout that serves Moulsham Hall Lane.
+The access will serve all development parcels.
 Access to 7b and the adjoining northern part of Site 7c is shown from London Road at two points.
 An access from Banters Lane is proposed to serve a modest level of development in site 7c to the south of Banters Lane, whilst the majority of development of the remaining site between Banters Lane and Site 7d, developed by Bellway will be accessed by extending the existing residential street from Site 7d which is accessed from Main Road.
 The proposed Travelling Showpeople site will be served from London Road via a single vehicular access.